-Survivors escape to a deserted atoll after a Semester at Sea ship is sunk by a mutated two-headed shark.
-But when the atoll starts flooding, no one is safe from the double jaws of the monster as it eats fresh delicious women and men.
+Survivors escape to a deserted atoll, after their boat during a Semester at Sea ship is sunk by a mutated two-headed shark.
+But when the atoll starts flooding, no one is safe from the double jaws of the monster.

 Terror takes a ghastly form when a gigantic two-headed shark sinks a ship full of students, and the survivors wash up on a tiny atoll.
 But just when the kids think they're safe, a tsunami sweeps them back into the deep to face the twin jaws anew.Written by

 7 of 7 people found this review helpful.